 Like all dogs, they need a lot of love and affection but don’t worry because these pups always give more than they take.
 In fact, you won’t ever feel lonely or bored again if you get these dogs.

 The curlier your Golden Mountain poo, the less he’ll shed but the more it will cost you to maintain its fur.
 As a rule, these dogs require a great deal of attention in terms of grooming.
 Expect to brush your pup’s hair every day to maintain its matt-free look.
 You might also need to give them frequent haircuts.

 Additionally, you will need to clip your dog’s nails and clean his ears every few weeks to avoid accidents and infections.

 All pups need a healthy and balanced diet to lead a long, wholesome life.
 This is why we recommend feeding your dog a mix of vegetables such as spinach and broccoli as well as kibble or any other dog food you may prefer.
 However, make sure you do not overfeed your dogs.
 We suggest feeding your pups, controlled portions of food at only fixed times.
 Although an occasional treat for being a good boy is more than recommended.

-While Golden Mountain Doodle dogs are a healthy breed with a life span of up to 12 years, they can develop several health complications as they age.
+While Golden Mountain Doodle dogs are a healthy breed with a life span of 12 – 13 years, they can develop several health complications as they age.

 One of the things dog owners need to look out for is hip dysplasia– dislocation of the hip bone which is a painful disease and currently has no cure.
+Elbow Dysplasia, skin conditions and allergies, and different eye problems are also a concern.
+But when you get a puppy from a reputable breeder, the probability of these genetic conditions reduces.
 One good practice is to schedule frequent visits to the vet to ensure your puppy is doing well.